telemetryjet/telemetryjet-arduino-sdk/README.md

 #include <TelemetryJet.h>

 // Initialize an instance of the TelemetryJet SDK.
-// Configure transmission over Serial port, every 100ms.
+// Configure transmission over Serial port, with an interval of 100ms.
 TelemetryJet telemetry(&Serial, 100);

 // Create a dimension storing the sensor input values